Top 11 Best Tremolo Pedals For Guitar & Bass Of 2023

 • Clean / Machine toggle switch: switches between clean and cross-over distortion.

-• Tap Tempo toggle switch: Allows the user to set the tempo to 2x or 4x original tap rate.
+• Tap Tempo toggle switch: Allows the user to set the tempo to 2x or 4x the original tap rate.

 • Arrow Up /Down: controls the up or down direction of